https://i.vimeocdn.com/video/2129491196-9382f811125219120e0ebb9a5bc54041b622dcaa53d3366b5e295710ee404410-d

 • A memory

-Students in communities impacted by poverty, immigration stress, and neighborhood violence often show patterns of executive function difficulty, struggles with attention, planning, and task initiation, shaped not only by neurology but by chronic stress and trauma.
-Traditional classroom structures frequently assume kids can self-organize, self-start, and stay on task without additional scaffolds, which means that children living with instability or fear are quickly labeled “off-task” or “unmotivated.”
+Students in communities impacted by poverty, immigration stress, and neighborhood violence often experience challenges with executive function - skills like attention, planning, organization, and task initiation - shaped not only by ability but by chronic stress and trauma.
+Traditional classroom structures often assume students can self-organize and stay on task without additional support, which can lead youth facing instability to be labeled “off-task” or “unmotivated.”
+Research on gamified learning shows that well-designed systems can externalize these skills by providing clear progress markers, short missions, adaptive challenges, and immediate feedback that help students start, focus, and complete tasks.
+These approaches are especially promising for students navigating trauma or economic hardship.

 Updates In the community